saefstroem/nrs.pub/README.md

 ### Missing a Chain?

-If a chain you need is not listed, open a PR on the [GitHub repository](https://github.com/saefstroem/nrs.pub) and it will be considered for inclusion.
+If a chain you need is not listed, open a PR and it will be considered for inclusion.
 Chains are evaluated based on demand, availability of reputable public nodes, and maintainability.

 ---